The Hobbit: An Unexpected Journey is a

 motivations.
 A number of cuts were required, totalling over seven minutes of footage, including several to reduce the more prolonged sequences of sexual violence and sexualised focus on the nudity of the victims.

-The House That Jack Built is a 2018 Denmark / France / Germany / Sweden horror
+The House that Jack Built is a 2018 Denmark / France / Germany / Sweden

 The Director's Cut was shown at Cannes but an R rated US Theatrical Version